henrybear327/Gitbook_Tutorial/Linux/Diff/English_version_for_Gary.md

 # `diff` tutorial (Motivated by Gary)

+#### Written by: Henry Tseng

 Instead of doing a manual comparasion between the sample output and your program's output, you can use a great tool called `diff` to help you.

 Before we start, let's learn to save the output into a file first.